paritytech/polkadot/roadmap/implementers-guide/src/types/overseer-protocol.md

     Provided(ValidationCodeHash),
 }

-/// Parameters for submitting a struct SubmitCollationParams {
+/// Parameters for submitting a collation struct SubmitCollationParams {
     /// The relay-parent the collation is built against.
     relay_parent: Hash,